ctphoenix/Python-Course-Material/chapter5.md

 In this case study, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
 - To ensure that each variable contributes equally to the kNN classifier, we need to standardize the data.
 First, from each variable in `numeric_data`, subtract its mean.
 Second, for each variable in `numeric_data`, divide by its standard deviation.
-Store this again as `numeric_data`.
+Store your standardized result as `numeric_data`.
 - Principal component analysis is a way to take a linear snapshot of the data from several different angles, with each snapshot ordered by how well it aligns with variation in the data.
 The `sklearn.decomposition` module contains the `PCA` class, which determines the most informative principal components of the data (a matrix with columns corresponding to the principal components).
-This has been stored as `pca` with `n_components=2`.
-Use the `fit` and `transform` methods on `pca` (with `numeric_data` as input for each method) to extract the first two principal components.
-Store these as `principal_components`.
+Use `pca.fit(numeric_data).transform(numeric_data)` to extract the first two principal components from the data.
+Store this as `principal_components`.

 *** =hint
 - You can find the mean and standard deviation along each column of a dataframe by selecting `axis=0` in `np.mean` and `np.std`, respectively.